Real-Time-DSP/lab/index.md

 # EE 445S Lab Component

 As of Fall 2021, the instructions for the lab exercises will be entirely self contained in this lab manual.
 The exercises now use the [STM32H735G Discovery Kit][1].
-Prior to fall 2021, the laboratory component used the [OMAP-L138 Low-Cost Developer's Kit][2] (LCDK) and the following book

-Thad B. Welch, Cameron H. G. Wright, and Michael G. Morrow, *[Real-Time Digital Signal Processing from MATLAB to C with the TMS320C6x DSPs][3]*, CRC Press, 3rd ed., Jan.
-2017, ISBN 978-1498781015.

-This book is now optional, but you may find it helpful since some exercises were adapted from it.

 ## Required textbook